-How quickly should you gralloch the deer and how should you dispose of it?
+How quickly should you gralloch a deer and how should you dispose of it?

-If the animal has fallen to a clean heart/lung shot, then it doesn’t really matter how soon you gut it, as long as it is properly bled out.
-If, however, your bullet has blown gut content into the body cavity, then the sooner the mess is cleaned up, the better.
+If the animal has fallen to a clean heart/lung shot, then you don’t have to remove the gralloch immediately, as long as the deer is properly bled out.
+On the other hand, if the bullet has blown the contents of the gut into the body cavity, then the sooner the animal is gralloched, the better to prevent contamination.

 What should you do with the gralloch?

 The gralloch is, of course, a most valuable source of food for all sorts of wildlife, particularly in winter when food may be short, so it is best left in the woods or on the hillside – provided it is not near footpaths or places the public are likely to walk.